sethgabrielbrady/html-css-crash-course/notes.md

 # Agenda

 1. Basics of html
   * Hyper Text Markup Language.
-HyperText" refers to links that connect webpages to one another, either within a single website or between websites.
+HyperText refers to links that connect webpages to one another, either within a single website or between websites.
 HTML uses "markup" to annotate text, images, and other content for display in a Web browser.
     Is not a programming language; it is a markup language
   * Most basic building block of the Web

 2. Discuss the Purpose of html + Demonstrate Tags, Nesting, Attributes

-    * Is used to tell your browser how to structure the webpages you visit.
+    * HTML is used to tell your browser how to structure the webpages you visit.
     It can be as complicated or as simple as the web developer wishes it to be.
     HTML consists of a series of elements, which you use to enclose, wrap, or mark up different parts of the content to make it appear a certain way, or